swup/docs/src/docs/getting-started/upgrading.md

 Swup 4 will correctly reset the scroll position after each navigation, as well as scroll to `#anchor` links on the same page.
 The scroll plugin is no longer required for recreating basic browser behavior.
-If you need animated scrolling, custom scroll offsets and other advanced customisation, keep using the [scroll plugin](/plugins/scroll-plugin/).
+If you need animated scrolling, custom scroll offsets, and other advanced customization, keep using the [scroll plugin](/plugins/scroll-plugin/).

 ## Unique container selectors